top of page

 FAQ - Test Information & Timing

 Many students have their own calculators and are very familiar with their function which makes students comfortable on test day.
 Do not buy a new calculator or borrow a friend’s calculator right before a test without mastering its use.
 Students who use unfamiliar calculators often spent part of their testing time figuring out the calculator.
-Please check the SAT and/or ACT websites for calculator policies.
+The SAT has the DESMOS calculator integrated into the test, so students should be familiar with that calculator.
+Please check the SAT and/or ACT website for the official calculator policies.

 Every student should consider the ACT if standardized testing is not a strong point.
-We highly recommend taking a full ACT practice test the summer before junior or senior year to determine the suitability of this test for each student's needs.
-Most colleges will use scores from either the ACT or the SAT for admission.
+We highly recommend taking a full ACT practice test the summer before Junior year to determine the suitability of the test for each student's needs.
+Most colleges will use scores from either the ACT or SAT for admission.
 Go to www.actstudent.org to find the practice test under the "test prep" tab.
-The ACT is a 2 hour and 55 minute test consisting of 4 sections (English, Math, Reading, and Science) plus an optional 40 minute written essay.
+The ACT is a 2 hour and a 5-minute test consisting of 3 sections (English, Math, and Reading, an optional 40-minute Science section, an optional 40-minute written essay).
 For some, the ACT is a good choice.
-Vocabulary is not important on the ACT and the reading comprehension section is a smaller portion of the overall score than it is on the SAT.
-Most colleges will use either score so there is no reason not to consider this test if the SAT is weaker than students need for the college of their choice.
-Since students often have not taken a pretest like they have for the SAT, a practice test should be considered before investing time and money into preparation for this test.
+Vocabulary is not as important on the ACT and the reading comprehension section is a smaller portion of the overall score than it is on the SAT.
+Most colleges will use either score so there is no reason not to consider this test if the SAT is weaker than the student's need for the college of their choice.
+Since students often have not taken a pre-test like they have for the SAT, a practice test should be considered before investing time and money into preparation for this test.
 The practice test can be obtained from most guidance offices as part of the registration materials available for the ACT.
 There is some overlap in strategies between this test and the SAT.

 03 /